Dave U. Hall: Biography

-His solo CD has been played on radio stations like Sirius Radio's Little Steven's Underground Garages' Goldie's Garage show featuring Genya Ravan, WPKN's "Chris Frantz The Talking Head" show featuring Chris Frantz (Tom Tom Club) and Vorterix Radio to name a few (as well as streaming stations like ITunes, youTube Google Music and Spotify).
+Hall's solo CD has been played on radio stations including Sirius Radio's Little Steven's Underground Garages' Goldie's Garage show featuring Genya Ravan, WPKN's "Chris Frantz The Talking Head" show featuring Chris Frantz and Vorterix Radio, as well as streaming stations such as ITunes, YouTube, Google Music and Spotify.

 Seeing the limitations of individual artistic development in The Rattlers, Hall decided to leave the group to concentrate on his songwriting.
 Thus began the project known as the Walter MIDI Group.
 The idea eventually led to a conceptual band.
-Since its inception over the years however, it has culminated into Hall's first solo CD entitled Walter MIDI Group "AND THEN YOU WOKE UP!"
-The CD is an autobiographical account of his life's experience.
+Since its inception over the years however, it has culminated into Hall's first solo CD And Then You Woke Up!.
+The album is an autobiographical account of his life's experiences.

-In 2014, Hall played on the Jiro Okabe Kamikazi CD.
-Players on that CD included, Clem Burke of Blondie band, Elliot Easton formally of The Cars, C.J.
-Ramone formally of the Ramones and many others.
+In 2014, Hall played on Jiro Okabe's Return of the Kamikazi album.
+Players on that CD included Clem Burke, Elliot Easton, and C.J.
+Ramone among others.

-Hall also spends his time teaching music in the New York City public schools.
-He is an Apple Computer consultant whose clients included the late Joey Ramone.
+Hall is a retired New York City public school teacher.
+He is also an Apple Computer consultant whose clients included the late Joey Ramone.
 Hall is the father of two children.

-Solo discography

-2011 Walter MIDI Group "AND THEN YOU WOKE UP!"